kw-ch/kw-ch.github.io/_posts/2022-12-28-stm32-development.md

 ![image](/assets/makeoutput.png)

 Don't worry about the warning message 'NRST is not connected'.
-This happens if you're using a Blue/Black Pill board since they don't have an NRST pin on the board for the ST-LINK probe (it has only 4 pins, 3.3V, GND, SWCLK, SWDIO).

-If successful, the LED on the board should start blinking.
+This happens if you're using a development board that doesn't have an NRST pin on the board for the ST-LINK probe (quite common with third party boards).
+If the board was successfully flashed, the LED on the board should start blinking.